Data assimilation in the low noise regime with application to the Kuroshio: Our test problem and results

-The filtering algorithms described in the previous sections will be tested on a stochastic perturbation of the barotropic vorticity equation introduced by \cite{chao84} to model the Kuroshio current:
+The filtering algorithms described in the previous sections will be tested on a stochastic perturbation of the barotropic vorticity equation introduced by \cite{chao84} to model the Kuroshio:

-Here $X(t,x,y)$ is the vorticity, $r(x,y)$ is the water depth, $f(x,y)$ is the Coriolis parameter, $\nu$ is the horizontal eddy diffusivity, $(u,v)$ are the velocities in the $x$ and $y$ directions, respectively, and $\eta$ is a space-time white noise whose amplitude is controlled by $\sigma$.
+Here $\mathbf{x}(t,x,y)$ is the vorticity, $r(x,y)$ is the water depth, $f(x,y)$ is the Coriolis parameter, $\nu$ is the horizontal eddy diffusivity, $(u,v)$ are the velocities in the $x$ and $y$ directions, respectively, and $\eta$ is a space-time white noise whose amplitude is controlled by $\sigma$.
+A detailed description of the model boundary conditions and of $r$ can be found in Appendix B.

+While this model is far from a state of the art geophysical representation of the Kuroshio, it is able to reproduce the large and small meanders of the current: in the derterministic model, these states are basins of attraction of the system forced by the Kyushu wedge and Izu ridge (see Figure \ref{domain}).
+Both meanders coexist only for certain inflow volume conditions.
+For the deterministic model ($\sigma=0$) Chao demonstrated that it is possible to observe the transition between meanders by varying the inflow condition.
+The stochastic modification~\eqref{spde} of Chao's model was introduced by one of the authors in \cite{wearephd} and \cite{weare09} where it was used to test a path sampling based filtering algorithm.

+In our calculations, we discretized \eqref{spde} using a uniform $30$ kilometer grid exactly as described in \cite{weare09,wearephd} and in Appendix B. The 2516 dimensional discrete time process so obtained (which we also denote by $\mathbf{x}$) exhibits two meta-stable states that are qualitatively similar to the small and large meanders of the actual Kuroshio.
+Figures \ref{mysmallmeander} and \ref{mylargemeander} show typical states in both of these meanders.
+They were found by varying the northern boundary condition as in \cite{chao84}.
+The noise parameter in \eqref{spde} ($\sigma$) was set to 0 for the purposes of generating Figures \ref{mysmallmeander} and \ref{mylargemeander}.

+Let $(x^*,y^*)$ denote the point in $D$ that is 990$km$ from the western boundary and 860$km$ from the southern boundary.
+This point is pictured in Figure \ref{domain}.
+The bimodality of the system is evident in Figure \ref{obspoint} which shows a long trajectory of the system projected onto the variable $\psi(x^*,y^*).$ The state for which $\psi(x^*,y^*)\approx 15 Sv$ roughly corresponds to the small meander and the state for which $\psi(x^*,y^*)\approx -20 Sv$ roughly corresponds to the large meander (`$Sv$' stands for `Sverdrup' and 1 $Sv$ represents a volume transport of $10^{-3}\, km^3 s^{-1}$).
+As can also be seen in Figure \ref{obspoint} the discrete stochastic system tends to remain in each of its meanders for roughly 10 years.
+Transitions between the two meanders usually occur in a time span of a few months (though we again caution that this model is far from state of the art).

+Conditioned on the state $\mathbf{x}(t_n),$ the observation at time $t_n,$ $\mathbf{y}^\circ(t_n),$ is a Gaussian random variable with mean $\psi(t_n)_{k^*,m^*}$ and standard deviation 1.92918.
+Thus the vorticity process $\mathbf{x}(t)$ is observed through the value of the corresponding volume transport process $\psi(t_n)$ at the single point $(k^*,m^*).$ The observation times are separated by 2.63 days.
+In our tests we assume that the initial state is known exactly to avoid initialization issues.